NibiruChain/py-sdk/docs-md/msg/msg.md

         - close_position:
         - add_margin: Deleverages a position by adding margin to back it.
         - remove_margin: Increases the leverage of the position by removing margin.

+    `spot`
+    :   MsgsSpot has methods for building messages for transactions on Nibi-Swap.

+        Methods:
+        - create_pool: Create a pool using the assets specified
+        - exit_pool: Exit a pool using the specified pool shares
+        - join_pool: Join a pool using the specified tokens
+        - swap: Swap the assets provided for the denom specified

     `staking`
     :   Messages for the x/staking and x/distribution modules.